 - Ask everyone to think about solutions to the known issues, write them on sticky notes (another color than the known issues) and place them next to the known issues.

 The image illustrates this activity in action.
 On it, you can find the known issues categorized and grouped, as described on step 3, and the proposed solutions (on colored sticky notes), as described on step 4.

-This activity was created by David Worthington.15 He recommends running this activity followed by the Who-What-When check-out activity.
-We agree with David and find this activity very effective for project rescue situations, in which the issues list is well known.
+We recommends running this activity followed by the Who-What-When check-out activity.
+This activity is very effective for project rescue situations, in which the issues list is well known.